Biodiversity Offsets Conference

 Friday, 21st February 2025 7:30PM (Optional):

-Screening of “BLACK HOLE FEATURE DOCUMENTARY”, a film by director and filmographer Dujon Pereira.
-It is ten years since they started felling Leard Forest to build coal mines: A film about the events surrounding the mining of Leard Forest, a critically endangered White-Box Woodland in north-west NSW. *Free entry
+Screening of “BLACK HOLE FEATURE DOCUMENTARY”, a film by director and filmographer Dujon Pereira about the protest to protect the Leard State Forest.
+It is over ten years since they started felling the forest to build coal mines, a critically endangered White-Box Woodland in north-west NSW. *Free entry

 Saturday 22nd February 2025, 9:00AM-5:00PM